Los Angeles School of Global Studies: History

 Los Angeles School of Global Studies was established on September 5, 2006.

-In 2012, Christian Quintero, a teacher at the school took the reins as Principal of LASGS.
+In 2012, Christian Quintero, a teacher at the school took over as Principal of LASGS.

 The Globe, LASGS's student newspaper, existed since 2005.

 A program called Youth Voices is a school-based social network that was started in 2003.

 In 2011 a couple of UCLA professors and students designed an 18 ft by 334 ft digital mural.

 Project-based learning

 Los Angeles School of Global Studies is a project-based learning school.
 LASGS students work in many kinds of projects.
 The students work together and collaborate in many different projects that require communication and critical thinking in order to answer a driving question or a challenging question.
 They always work in groups and the period of time is for a month or more.
 The students at LASGS use websites such as Echo, a website that supports project-based learning schools.
-The goal of Los Angeles School of Global Studies is to prepare students to excel in an information-based and technologically advanced society.